mesonbuild/meson/docs/markdown/Builtin-options.md

 `libdir` is automatically detected based on your platform, it should be correct when doing "native" (build machine == host machine) compilation.
-For cross compiles meson will try to guess the correct libdir, but it may not be accurate, especially on Linux where different distributions have different defaults.
+For cross compiles Meson will try to guess the correct libdir, but it may not be accurate, especially on Linux where different distributions have different defaults.
 Using a [cross file](Cross-compilation.md#defining-the-environment), particularly the